BitBoxSwiss/bitbox-wallet-app/docs/BUILD.md

 Inside `frontends/android` folder: `make deploy-debug`

+## iOS

+The instructions here are preliminary, as the iOS app is still in development.

+To build the app and run it in the simulator:

+   cd frontends/ios
+   make prepare

+Open XCode, load the project in /frontends/ios/BitBoxApp/BitBoxApp.xcodeproj.

+In the menu, hit Project->Run (or ⌘R).

 ### Deploy troubleshooting
 If the apk install goes wrong, here are some Android configuration that could help:
 * Enable developer options